roadtocode4u/docs/internship-cohort-program/01-introduction/introduction.md

 ## 🏠 HomeWork

->1️⃣ Create a Webpage For Showing Your basic details Like fullname, College name , etc.
+>1️⃣ Create a Webpage For Showing Your basic details Like the full name, College name, etc.